citizenweb3/Awesome-cosmos-social/README.md

 ### Tools and Wallets

 <details>
-<summary>Click here to see the blog list of Tools and Wallets</summary>
+<summary>Click here to see the blog list for Tools and Wallets</summary>

 - [Lunie](https://medium.com/luniehq): Lunie's blog